What is Cocoa Butter?

 Does Cocoa Butter Darken Skin?

 The answer is no. Different people react in various ways to different ingredients, especially because we all apply them in different ways, but generally, Cocoa Butter does not darken the skin.
-In fact, because of the action of the many fatty acids found in Cocoa Butter, it will give you a clearer complexion.
+In fact, because it contains many fatty acids, it will give you a clearer complexion.
 Those of us who were playground athletes will find that Cocoa Butter will fade the dark spots from old injuries and even make them disappear due to Its high content of vitamin E which helps in repairing and renewing of the skin.
 This means that It also protects the skin from the free radicals, toxins and dust which are responsible for cellular damage of the skin which is manifested as blemished skin.

 The best type of Cocoa Butter to use as with any other natural skin or hair care ingredient, is 100% pure and unrefined, like our Cocoa Body Butter.
-What do you think about benefits of cocoa butter on skin?
+What do you think?
 Have you ever used Cocoa Butter and what are your experiences with it?
 Would love to hear from you in a comments section!